JohannesFischer/Nivoo-Slider/README.md

 Nivoo-Slider
 ============

-The NivooSlider is an image gallery based on the jQuery Plugin NivoSlider (http://nivo.dev7studios.com/).
+The Nivoo-Slider is an image gallery based on the jQuery Plugin NivoSlider (http://nivo.dev7studios.com/).
 It features 9 transition effects and there's more to come.

 ![Screenshot 1](http://www.johannes-fischer.de/assets/Labs/nivoo-slider.png)